Jan-Barend Scheepers On His The White Line Character & The Acting Gig

 “Hoe is jou hart so vol haat?
 Veral teen eimand wat niks aan jou gedoen het nie?
 Mense wat jou net hulp en groot gemaak het?
 Jy vergeet dat dit die eienste mense is wat jou al jou morele waarde geleer het.”

 It was amazing to work closely with so many highly functional creatives.
-I was very impressed to be in a space filled with very large personalities, however everyone was very aware of themselves and emotionally conscious.
-As with any project, there is occasionally tensions, and I was so impressed with the manner in which people considered each other, articulated their frustrations and could let the steam off.
+I was very impressed to be in a space filled with very large personalities, however, everyone was very aware of themselves and emotionally conscious.
+As with any project, there are occasional tensions, and I was so impressed with the manner in which people considered each other, articulated their frustrations and could let the steam off.
 Comparing this to my usual industry, being that of construction, it was a breath of fresh air.
 In construction rampant ego is often very unconscious and emotionally unaware.
 Resentment and frustration bubbles easily and there is seldom a chance to let steam out and calm a situation.
-Normally, in construction, this is only done with a lot of drinking at an occasional on site social event, which is better than nothing, but has toxic and high risk aspects which we are to easily accustomed and willing to ignore in Namibia.
+Normally, in construction, this is only done with a lot of drinking at an occasional on-site social event, which is better than nothing but has toxic and high-risk aspects which we are too easily accustomed and willing to ignore in Namibia.

 What’s the biggest challenge about taking on this role?